 - inform design and planning work from a plumbing perspective

 - document the work to develop a training package – a visually based learning resource for local plumbers, villagers, health personnel

-- have previous experience in working with different cultural groups
+- demonstrate previous experience in working with different cultural groups